 The Renters (Reform) Bill aims to take that another step further, but more detail is needed on exactly how this will work.
 For instance, it’s unclear how the law would work for properties such as flats where pets are banned in the lease, or for Houses in Multiple Occupation (HMOs) where other tenants’ needs would have to be considered.

 What does this mean for landlords?
 Although the Bill pledges to ensure landlords can’t unreasonably withhold consent when a tenant requests to keep a pet, landlords can insist their tenants take out pet insurance.
 The Tenant Fees Act would be amended to allow pet insurance as a chargeable fee.

 A new mandatory private renters’ ombudsman would be created under the Renters (Reform) Bill, which all landlords in England will be required to join.
 The ombudsman would be in place to help landlords and tenants find dispute resolutions without the need to attend court.

 A new property portal would also be introduced under the Bill, with landlords required to register their properties.

-Tenants will also be able to challenge a rent increase if they deem it to be unfair, with rent review clauses in tenancy agreements banned.
+Why was this change made?
+Changes have been made to prevent landlords from making sudden and considerable increases to rent.
+Tenants will also be able to challenge a rent increase if they deem it to be unfair.